-Dragonfly Lingo is an electronic industrial act, started in 2009 by the music and film sound engineer, sound producer, and musician Mitia Wexler in Rouen, France.
+Dragonfly Lingo is an electronic industrial act, started in 2009 by the music and film sound engineer Mitia Wexler in Rouen, France.

 The project started with an idea to take the pieces of dialogue from film and pair it to the music that each excerpt inspired.
 With time, the Dragonfly Lingo moniker expanded beyond one concept album paying homage to the silver screen gems.